Germany's far-right AfD searching for new momentum ahead of election | DW | 06.04.2021

-The Alternative for Germany (AfD) is the country's most successful far-right party since the war, but its latest election results suggest it has hit a ceiling.
+The Alternative for Germany is the country's most successful far-right party since the war.
+But the latest state election results suggest its popularity may have hit a ceiling.

-This should be a good time for the Alternative for Germany (AfD), if only because, with Chancellor Angela Merkel no longer a candidate in September's election, Germany has no choice but to choose an alternative.
+This should be a good time for the Alternative for Germany (AfD), if only because Germany has to choose an alternative: Chancellor Angela Merkel is no longer a candidate in September's federal election, leaving the country facing the kind of inevitable upheaval that an anti-mainstream party should be able to exploit.

 The latest opinion polls see the AfD stagnating at 11%

+Ronald Gläser, AfD spokesman for the state of Berlin, said the government's current struggles could create a new opportunity.
+"As the dissatisfaction with the coronavirus measures grows, we have the potential to make greater gains," he said.
+"A blind man with a stick could see that the government is making decisions that contradict any common sense."

+But recent elections suggest the AfD has not made use of this potential.
+The party lost around a third of its share of the vote in the Baden-Württemberg and Rhineland-Palatinate elections in mid-March — ending up at below 10% in both states, down from 15% five years ago.

-On April 10-11, the party will re-group in Dresden, one of its eastern German strongholds, to finalize its manifesto, and to come up with a strategy to revive its momentum in Germany's "super election year," which will culminate in the general election on September 26.
+This weekend, the party will regroup in Dresden, one of its eastern German strongholds, to finalize its manifesto and come up with a strategy to revive its momentum in Germany's "super election year" that will culminate in the general election on September 26.

-Hopes will be pinned on the next state election in Saxony-Anhalt in early June, where the AfD took a quarter of the votes in 2016.
-But observers are expecting to see a major power struggle between more moderate and more right-wing extremist representatives.
+AfD delegates will likely pin their hopes on the next state election in Saxony-Anhalt in early June, where the AfD took a quarter of the votes in 2016.

-Gläser insists the party is in a good place.
+Gläser insisted the party is in a good position, despite the election setbacks.
 "Of course a few people are dissatisfied with the loss of votes, but honestly, it wasn't really surprising," he told DW.

 For one thing, he argued, the AfD was never likely to repeat what he called the "phenomenal" successes of 2016, when the new party gathered up to a quarter of the vote in a series of regional elections.

-That local friction has extended to the national party, because another prominent figure in the Baden-Württemberg AfD happens to be Jörg Meuthen, one of the two co-chairpeople of the national AfD.
+But arguably the AfD's biggest problem has been itself in recent years.
+Friction in the party during the Baden-Württemberg election has extended to the national party, because two prominent figures in the state's AfD branch happen to be Alice Weidel and Jörg Meuthen, both crucial figures in the national party.

-The upcoming party conference is likely to be the stage for a major power battle.

-In an attempt to avoid a split Meuthen reached out to the AfD radicals in 2017, assuring them that "the wing is and will remain to be an integral part of our party."
+In an attempt to avoid a split, Meuthen reached out to the more extremist end of the AfD in 2017, assuring them that "the Wing is and will remain an integral part of our party."

-He changed his tune when the Wing was formally disbanded last year because the Verfassungsschutz (BfV), the German domestic intelligence agency, decided to put the group under heightened surveillance.
+But the Wing, an informal group often portrayed as a right-wing extremist party within the party, has been under persistent pressure from German authorities in the last two years, and Meuthen's rapprochement disappeared when the Verfassungsschutz (BfV), the German domestic intelligence agency, decided to put the group under heightened surveillance.
+The Wing was then formally disbanded last year.

-Meuthen has attempted to install a firewall against the far-right extremists in the party, sometimes initiating expulsion proceedings against politicians who openly expressed racist views: Most prominent amongst these is the notorious Björn Höcke, the leader of the AfD in Thuringia, whose statements have exposed an overtly racist world-view.
+Meanwhile, Meuthen has attempted to install a firewall against the far-right extremists in the party, sometimes initiating expulsion proceedings against politicians who expressed racist views.
+Most prominent among these lawmakers is Björn Höcke, the leader of the AfD in Thuringia.

-Höcke has gathered a group around him known as "The Wing," the AfD's hardcore group, which, according to Germany's domestic intelligence agency, is essentially a right-wing extremist party within a party.
-It happens to enjoy the support of up to 40% of AfD members.
+Höcke is the most high-profile figure in the Wing, which, according to Germany's domestic intelligence agency, enjoys the support of up to 40% of AfD members.

-Meuthen failed to remove either Höcke or the Wing — partly because the rest of the AfD's national leaders, including the two parliamentary leaders Weidel and Alexander Gauland, and Meuthen's co-chairman Tino Chrupalla, believe the "wing" is vital for the party to maintain its far-right voter base.
-Gauland once famously even described Höcke as "the center of the party."
+Meuthen failed to remove Höcke — partly because the rest of the AfD's national leaders, including the two parliamentary leaders Weidel and Alexander Gauland, and Meuthen's co-chairman Tino Chrupalla, believe the group is vital for the party to maintain its far-right voter base.
+Gauland once described Höcke as "the center of the party."

-Jörg Meuthen launched a surprise attack against his opponents during the a party conference in November 2020
+Jörg Meuthen launched a surprise attack against his opponents during a party conference in November 2020

 "Basically, Jörg Meuthen is clearly under fire within the party, and he's not powerful enough to kick the Wing out, which he wanted to do," said Hartleb.
 "But if I was advising the AfD — which I'm not, of course — I would say: Keep silent because the more they keep silent the more votes they're getting.
 They lost a lot of energy with these internal struggles."

-So while the upcoming party gathering formally is about the election manifesto, 100 party members have announced that they want Meuthen to be removed as party leader at the gathering in Dresden.
-And there is pressure to decide now on the top candidate for the September general election — something Meuthen would like to delay.
+But the strife has not yet been put aside.
+While the upcoming party gathering is formally about the election manifesto, 100 party members have already announced that they want Meuthen to be removed as party leader.
+And there is pressure to decide now about the top candidate for the general election in September — a decision Meuthen would like to delay.

-The party has shown no sign of backing down from extremist rhetoric.
+Alice Weidel (left) and Alexander Gauland believe the AfD needs to hold on to its far-right voter base

-In the latest draft of the AfD election manifesto, unpublished but sent to delegates of the upcoming party conference, the party has intensified anti-immigrant rhetoric since the last manifesto in 2017: The emphasis is on plans to deport more immigrants and introduce schemes to send refugees back to countries of origin as quickly as possible.
+In the latest draft of the AfD election manifesto, unpublished but sent to delegates of the upcoming party conference, the party has intensified anti-immigrant rhetoric since the last manifesto in 2017.
+There is new emphasis on plans to deport more immigrants and introduce schemes to send refugees back to countries of origin as quickly as possible.

-For his part, Gläser insists that the AfD maintains a solid presence in Germany's political debate, despite no longer having an all-consuming immigration crisis to build popularity on.
+The problem here is that the AfD no longer has an all-consuming refugee "crisis" to boost its popularity.
+Nevertheless, Gläser insisted that the AfD maintains a solid presence in Germany's political debate.

 "Our basic criticisms of European bailouts, of illegal mass immigration, of gender politics, of the abolition of fuel-burning cars, still hold," he said.
 "There are plenty of issues.
 The point will come when they return to the daily agenda."

 The AfD also claims that it has expanded its voter base in the past few years.
-It started out in 2013 as a Euroskeptic party dominated by academics, and went on to capitalize on anti-immigration sentiment in 2015 making gains with the economically disadvantaged.
+It started out in 2013 as a euroskeptic party dominated by academics, but went on to make gains among the economically disadvantaged.
 "The AfD is much more than just the party of the losers of modernization," Hartleb said.
-"Many middle-class people vote for the AfD too."
+"Many middle-class people vote for the AfD, too."

 "The classic AfD voter is an older working man with a mid-level education qualification," said Gläser.
 "But we also see ourselves as having a program for everyone, just as all parties do.
 We're not fixed on certain issues or groups."